 Gold – this is the colour of Tiphereth (beauty, splendour), the Christ sphere on the kabbalistic Tree of Life.
 Gold corresponds with the Sun/Son.
 Gold, as a homeopathic remedy, has the power to lift clouds of depression.
 Gold is the colour seen in the aura around saintly people and divinely inspired leaders and this is where the idea of the halo comes from.
 When we want to commit to our beloved we choose a ring (symbol of eternity) in gold (symbol of divinity).

 A nativity scene – an obvious choice perhaps.
 This is where it all went down.
-This and some candles is all I need on my altar around Yule/Christmas on my ChristoFaerian path.
+This and some candles are all I need on my altar around Yule/Christmas.

 What are some of your favourite festive decorative items and what do they mean to you?